llvm/circt/docs/RationaleComb.md

 ## Bitcasts

-The bitcast operation represents a bitwise reinerpretation (cast) of a value.
+The bitcast operation represents a bitwise reinterpretation (cast) of a value.
 This always synthesizes away in hardware, though it may or may not be syntactically represented in lowering or export language.
 Since bitcasting requires information on the bitwise layout of the types on which it operates,